certtools/intelmq/docs/user/bots.rst

 This rt bot will connect to RT and inspect the given `search_queue` for tickets matching all criteria in `search_*`, Any matches will be inspected.
 For each match, all (RT-) attachments of the matching RT tickets are iterated over and within this loop, the first matching filename in the attachment is processed.
-If none of the filename matches apply, the contents of the first (RT-) "history" item is matched against the URL-regex.
+If none of the filename matches apply, the contents of the first (RT-) "history" item is matched against the regular expression for the URL (`url_regex`).

 **Configuration Parameters**